-Video, single-channel, sound, 9:13 minutes
+Video, single-channel, sound, 9:13 minutes.
 Editor: Saeed Foroghi, Composer: Lynden Bassett

 Born into the aftermath of the Revolution in Iran, Mahsa Foroughi has experienced first-hand the horrors of authoritarian repression.
-The many abuses of human rights by a brutal regime are once again in the world news since the death of Mahsa Amini in police custody in Iran earlier this year.
-The resulting protests, which continue to rock Iran at the time of this exhibition, are waged by a people, at great risk to their own lives, standing up against tyranny and fear.
-Mahsa Foroughi lends her voice to this resistance in a new work made especially for You Know That You Are Human @ POINTS of RESISTANCE V. Intercutting footage from the iconic film, The Color of Pomegranates (made in 1969 by Soviet Armenian filmmaker Sergei Parajanov), with research materials for her own film in production, A Poetic Suicide, and found footage from the internet documenting the current protests in Iran, Mahsa Foroughi weaves a poetic protest against inhumanity in all its forms.
+The many abuses of human rights by a brutal regime are once again in the world news since the death of Mahsa Amini in police custody in Iran last year.
+The resulting protests and the brutal aftermath, which continue to rock Iran at the time of this exhibition, are waged by a people, at great risk to their own lives, standing up against tyranny and fear.
+Mahsa Foroughi lends her voice to this resistance in a new work made especially for the previous edition of You Know That You Are Human @ POINTS of RESISTANCE V, presented at the Zionskirche, Berlin in December 2022 - January 2023.
+Intercutting footage from the iconic film, The Color of Pomegranates (made in 1969 by Soviet Armenian filmmaker Sergei Parajanov), with research materials for her own film in production, A Poetic Suicide, and found footage from the internet documenting the recent protests in Iran, Mahsa Foroughi weaves a poetic protest against inhumanity in all its forms.
+At once a private and public outcry, Poetic Revolution embodies the voices of the many who can no longer trust those in authority.

-ARTIST STATEMNT
+ARTIST STATEMENT